-After reading the Blog post, you will have answers the questions like..,
+After reading the Blog post, you will have answers to questions like..,

-- Is the 20h Prelicesing course alone sufficient information to help me to pass the NMLS SAFE MLO test?
+- Is the 20h Prelicensing course alone sufficient information to help me to pass the NMLS SAFE Act MLO exam?

 - How can I realistically assess my knowledge and readiness?